status-im/status-mobile/doc/new-guidelines.md

 ### Registering event handlers

-Register events with `re-frame.core/reg-event-fx` and follow [re-frame's best practice](https://github.com/day8/re-frame/blob/39adca93673f334dc751ee2d99d340b51a9cc6db/docs/FAQs/BestPractice.md#use-the-fx-effect) so use only `:db` and `:fx` effects. `rf/merge` is deprecated and should not be used in the new code in `src/status_im2/`.
+Register events with `utils.re-frame/reg-event-fx` and follow [re-frame's best practice](https://github.com/day8/re-frame/blob/39adca93673f334dc751ee2d99d340b51a9cc6db/docs/FAQs/BestPractice.md#use-the-fx-effect) so use only `:db` and `:fx` effects. `utils.re-frame/merge` and `utils.re-frame/defn` are deprecated and should not be used in the new code in `src/status_im2/`.
 Don't use `re-frame.core/reg-event-db`.